phpinternalsbook/PHP-Internals-Book/Book/php_ecosystem/compiling_php.rst

 A more aggressive cleaning target is available via ``make distclean``.
 This will perform a normal clean, but also roll back any files brought by the ``./configure`` command invocation.
 It will delete configure caches, Makefiles, configuration headers and various other files.
-As the name implies this target "cleans for distribution", so it is mostly useful for release managers.
+As the name implies this target "cleans for distribution", so it is mostly used by release managers.

 Another source of compilation issues is the modification of ``config.m4`` files or other files that are part of the PHP build system.
-If such a file is changed it is necessary to rerun the ``./buildconf`` script.
+If such a file is changed, it is necessary to rerun the ``./buildconf`` script.
 If you do the modification yourself, you will likely remember to run the command, but if it happens as part of a ``git pull`` (or some other updating command) the issue might not be so obvious.